 In the third installment of our thought leadership series, Loyalty Iceberg: Creating Human-Centered Experiences, we discuss ways to Embrace your customers and make them feel appreciated.
 We will also touch on how this is more possible now than ever as AI allows us to individualize these experiences.

-We’ve set the stage for this step by first Recognizing each customer as an individual and starting to Understand them on a personal level.
-Now it’s time to really make sure customers feel the love, because customers who feel appreciated are customers who make more purchases, spend more per purchase, refer new customers, and are less likely to seek out your competition.
+We’ve set the stage for this step by first recognizing each customer as an individual and starting to understand them on a personal level.
+Now it’s time to really make sure customers feel the love, because thoese who feel appreciated are the ones who make more purchases, spend more per purchase, refer new customers, and are less likely to seek out your competition.

 Below we provide five tips to show your appreciation in ways that don’t involve a coupon or promotion, but an authentic and memorable experience.
 Sometimes these things have a much bigger impact on the minds and hearts of humans than anything else.

 - Company-wide customer focus.
 In the quest to provide great products at low prices, the actual customer experience can be overlooked, which is a problem: for 82 percent of customers, the experience a company provides is as important as its products/services.
 To keep in line with consumer expectations, the single-minded focus of your company must be customer experience.
 As Shep Hyken, customer experience guru, explained, “Customer service is not a department.”
 In keeping with this notion, everyone on the payroll from the janitor to the CEO needs to embrace his or her role as a customer service employee.

 - Create a community forum.
 Establishing an engaged online community has benefits far beyond simply giving your customers a platform to interact with your brand and other customers.
 These communities increase brand exposure, provide insights to you and your team through your an authentic dialogue.
 They have also been successful in reducing customer support costs for many companies – by as much as 10 to 25% per year!